Scientific name: Aptenodytes forsteri.

 Emperor penguins are the only animals that breed during the Antarctic winter.

-Emperor penguin annual cycle
+Emperor penguin breeding cycle

 The emperor has not only evolved special physical characteristics to help it survive the extreme Antarctic conditions, it has also developed some unique social behaviours such as huddling.
 Like most penguins, emperor parents closely share parental duties once the chicks have hatched.
 But only the males take on the incubation duties.